Meteor-Community-Packages/meteor-simple-schema/README.md

 ### exclusiveMin/exclusiveMax

 Set to `true` to indicate that the range of numeric values, as set by min/max, are to be treated as an exclusive range.
-Set to `false` to treat ranges as inclusive.
-Unlike JSON Schema, where ranges are inclusive by default, the default value here is to use exclusive ranges.
+Set to `false` (default) to treat ranges as inclusive.

 ### decimal